'There were times I couldn't pay the Dewa bill': Kris Fade opens up about his journey to stardom

 What many may not know is that Kris initially intended to stay in Dubai for only two years.
 However, as he admitted, the first 14 to 15 months were quite challenging.
 “I had lived my entire life in Sydney and moved to a foreign city alone, with no family around.
 It wasn’t easy, but after about a year and a half, I started to adapt and fell in love with Dubai and the UAE.”

 “Dubai, and the UAE more broadly, is truly a land of opportunity.
-If you come here, work hard, be smart, and make connections, you can really find those opportunities.”
+If you come here, work hard, be smart, and make connections, you can really find those opportunities," said Kris.

 Winning big in London